Namaste.

 And that's the same power that you have within you.

-So let's enjoy Surya Namaskara.
+So let's enjoy Surya Namaskar.

 And it's something that we practice in both yoga and classical tantra.

-So coming to the top of your mat with your feet together or comfortable distance apart,
+So coming to the top of your mat with your feet together or comfortable distance apart bring your hands together And just taking a moment,

-Look at the sun or imagine the sun.
+If you're able to look at the sun or imagine the sun.

-And just taking a moment to give thanks and pray your own personal prayer or intention for how you can honor and activate the sun outside as well as the sun inside of you.
+Your own personal prayer or intention for how you can honor and activate the sun outside as well as the sun inside of you.

-So it's nice to have an intention for every class.
+It was nice to have an intention for every class.

-And so when you're ready,
+So when you're ready,

 Taking your arms down towards the earth and then spread them out wide like the rays of the sun.